Generative AI in Game Development: A Qualitative Research Synthesis: Methods

-Following common terminology in QRS \citep[e.g.][]{noblit_meta-ethnography_1988, britten2002using} we refer to the raw data in the primary literature as \enquote{1\textsuperscript{st}-order interpretations}, thus emphasising that e.g.~interview statements also constitute an individual's interpretation of their personal experience. \enquote{2\textsuperscript{nd}-order interpretations} are then author's interpretations of this data through qualitative analysis, e.g.~codes assigned to such interview quotes.
-These are affected by the theories, individual perspectives and questions of the respective research team.
+Following common \ac{QRS} terminology \citep[e.g.][]{noblit_meta-ethnography_1988, britten2002using}, we refer to raw data in the primary literature as \enquote{1\textsuperscript{st}-order interpretations}, emphasising that e.g.,~interview statements also constitute an individual's interpretation of their experience. \enquote{2\textsuperscript{nd}-order interpretations} then denote authors' interpretations of this data through qualitative analysis, shaped by theories and individual perspectives.
 Finally, \enquote{3\textsuperscript{rd}-order interpretations} emerge from the synthesis approach by critically comparing these second-order interpretations.
-We extend this taxonomy slightly, as elaborated on in Sec.~\ref{sec:execution-extraction}.
+We later extend this taxonomy slightly in Sec.~\ref{sec:execution-extraction}.

-One of the few examples of \ac{QRS} is the work of \citet{mckechnie-martin_meta-ethnography_2024}, who synthesised studies of player motivation through our chosen flavour of \ac{QRS}, elaborated on next.
-Here, we extend its application to the study of design and production-side engagements with emerging AI technologies, and more emphasis on methodological rigour.